mirbyte/duplicate-track-finder/README.md

 # Duplicate Track Finder
-A Windows desktop application for detecting and managing duplicate music tracks based on metadata comparison, specifically designed for EDM libraries. *Linux/macOS untested!*
+A Windows desktop application for detecting and managing duplicate music tracks based on metadata comparison, specifically designed for EDM libraries.
+This application **cannot** modify metadata or filenames.

+*Linux/macOS untested!*

 ## How It Works